Skip to main content

 Interactive Debugging

-Here's an example of a pipeline run failing, and Dagger opening an interactive terminal at the point of failure:
+Here's an example of a workflow run failing, and Dagger opening an interactive terminal at the point of failure:

 package main